 If left in place, calcium deposits can also build up, causing filter failure.
 Removing calcium from the tile without causing damage is possible with the use of a muriatic acid solution.
 The acid will strip away the calcium, leaving your tiles in pristine condition

 Watch These Informative Videos:

 How to Remove Calcium From Pool Tile

-Calcium deposits on the surface of swimming pool tiles can result in an entire pool pockmarked with unsightly white stains.
-Calcium stains should be cleaned when you notice them, because over time, the calcium can penetrate the tile, making the stains much more difficult to remove.
+Calcium deposits on the surface of swimming pool tiles can result in your entire pool getting pockmarked with unsightly white stains.
+These stains should be cleaned as soon as you notice them, so they don’t get a chance to soak into the tiles and cause damage.

 Whether your pool needs some basic spot cleaning or a full overhaul from years of buildup, we’ve outlined the basics for you to get your tile looking spot-free with very little effort.